Chart Color Schemes

 An assessment of population growth drivers in Pomona reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Pomona's population is estimated at around 3,167 as of November 2025.
-This reflects an increase of 236 people (8.1%) since the 2021 Census, which reported a population of 2,931 people.
-The change is inferred from the resident population of 3,153 estimated by AreaSearch following examination of the latest Economic Regional Population (ERP) data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 59 persons per square kilometer.
-Pomona's 8.1% growth since the 2021 census exceeded the SA3 area (7.7%), marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the Pomona (Qld) statistical area (Lv2), and new addresses validated by AreaSearch, Pomona's population is estimated at around 3,146 as of Nov 2025.
+This reflects an increase of 215 people since the 2021 Census, which reported a population of 2,931 people.
+The change is inferred from the resident population of 3,135 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 58 persons per square kilometer.
+Over the past decade, Pomona has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing non-metro areas.
+Population growth was primarily driven by interstate migration contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of Australia's regional areas is expected, with the suburb expected to expand by 372 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 11.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, a population increase just below the median of Australia's regional areas is expected for Pomona (Qld) (SA2), with an expected expansion by 367 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.

 Frequently Asked Questions - Population